sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 I've also found a certain humility in the Linux community.
 Rarely is anything advertised as "it just works" -- there's no economic incentive for such claims.
 So when things aren't quite right, support is generally easy to find online -- without much defensive posturing as preamble -- and if something isn't right, there are places non-developers can post about it where it may get fixed.

 That said, I'm not _quite_ ready to say Linux is for everyone.... though I should push myself, in the future, to enumerate the reasons more specifically.
 At this point it's mostly: Foreignness of the command line, loss of applications users rely on, and maybe some hardware compatibility.
+When I think about this question I think about whether I could install Linux on my parents' computers.
+Granted, most of the issues I foresee are the same types of issues I'd anticipate if they suddenly jumped from Mac to Windows, for example.

 ## My top reason to use Linux, at this point